dense-analysis/denseanalysis-org/content/about/organization.md

 #### Function

-As Vice-President, David assumes all duties of the President when he is not able, due to severe illness or injury.
+As First Vice President, David assumes all duties of the President when he is not able, due to severe illness or injury.
 In the event of the untimely loss of the President, David will serve all functions of the President, until a new President can be appointed.

-### Georgi Angelchev - Secretary
+### Georgi Angelchev - Second Vice President

 Georgi serves as a primary contributor to Dense Analysis' software projects, brand, and initiatives.
 Georgi pulls from past experience as an IT startup